 Estate planning is not a popular subject, and it is easy to understand why.
 Nobody wants to think about the time when they inevitably pass, but it is important to face the future so that your loved ones are adequately cared for.
 To this end, there are several common mistakes you should avoid that can jeopardize the effectiveness of your estate plan and ultimately create more problems than solutions.

-A recent survey conducted by Caring.com reveals that less than half of Americans have created a will.
+The 2020 pandemic and social unrest in the United States has also pushed more young adults to think about estate planning.
 It is important to ensure that when you draft yours it is clear and specific.
 Avoid the following three missteps to ensure your plan is as effective as possible:

 Will is outdated